 What is it about cake batter?
 Mmmm!
-I love the taste of it, but I’m not a huge fan of what many cake mixes have in them, so I set out to revise this delicious recipe for Cake Batter Chocolate Chip Cookies using a natural cake mix and other all natural ingredients…and it’s a WINNER!
+I love the taste of it, but I’m not a huge fan of what many cake mixes have in them, so I set out to revise this delicious recipe for Cake Batter Chocolate Chip Cookies using a natural cake mix…and it’s a WINNER!

-And so they wouldn’t completely melt in the 90+ degree weather, I froze them ahead of time and they still tasted great after they thawed.
+And so they wouldn’t completely melt in the 90+ degree weather, I froze them ahead of time and they still tasted great after thawing!

-Using an organic vanilla cake mix along with natural cane sugar and other natural ingredients; and making a few prep adjustments (which I explain) for the natural ingredients and altitude, I think I’ve landed on a delicious cookie!
+Using an organic vanilla cake mix along with all natural cane sugar and other natural ingredients; and making a few prep adjustments (which I explain) for the natural ingredients and altitude, I think I’ve landed on ONE DELICIOUS COOKIE!

-I thought it was important to see the ingredients, so you can see the [amazon_textlink asin=’B01N95M77L’ text=’cake mix’ template=’ProductLink’ store=’thefreshcoo0a-20′ marketplace=’US’ link_id=’73f8ef7e-8946-11e8-b077-f7588f0ee9a2′] I used along with the simplicity of the other ingredients.
-Any vanilla (yellow, golden or white) cake mix will work…don’t feel like you need to use this particular one or even a natural one for that matter, just because it’s my thing doesn’t mean it has to be yours!
+Here are my ingredients; I wanted you to see the cake mix I used so you can see the simplicity of the other ingredients.
+Any vanilla (yellow, golden or white) cake mix will work…don’t feel like you need to use this particular brand or even a natural one for that matter, just because it’s my thing doesn’t mean it has to be yours!

 How to Make the Chewiest Cake Batter Cookies

-Add your granulated and brown sugar; if using all natural cane sugar, beat for about 4-5 minutes, if using refined white sugar, beat for about 2 minutes until smooth and fluffy.
-Scrape down the sides before adding your egg.
+Now, add granulated and brown sugar; if using all natural cane sugar, beat for about 4-5 minutes, if using refined white sugar, beat for about 2 minutes until smooth and fluffy.
+Scrape down the sides before adding your room temp egg.

-Add your room temperature egg* and beat on medium-high for 1 minute, until combined.
+Crack room temperature egg (see tip) and beat on medium-high for 1 minute, until combined.
 Scrape down sides and bottom of bowl.

 TIP | I never remember to take my eggs out to come to room temperature, so I use this little trick.
 Immerse the egg in a small glass or bowl of warm water, let it sit for 10 minutes while you prep your other ingredients.